 - SMS billing acts like a pre-paid card.
 We'll bill you a dollar amount that you choose and once you use up that pre-paid amount, we'll either stop sending SMS surveys or auto-reload the balance.

-- You get $15/USD worth of free SMS messages each month.
+- You get $10/USD worth of free SMS messages to start, allowing you the opportunity to test and check for validity.

 The SMS survey: